 This course will provide an introduction to the organization of libraries and the principles and practices of cataloging including descriptive cataloging, subject analysis, subject headings and classification systems.
-It will include copy cataloging and original creation of MARC records.
-In addition, RDA (Resource Description and Access) are new requirements that are changing cataloging standards.
+It will include copy cataloging and original creation of MARC/RDA records.
+RDA (Resource Description and Access) are new requirements that are changing cataloging standards.
 We will learn how RDA elements have been incorporated into AACR2 - MARC21 and how to map these new standards onto existing rules for description, including FRBR (Functional Requirements of Bibliographic Records) and FRAD (Functional Requirements of Authority Data).
 Both print and non-print materials will be covered.

 Texts: (Required) Shaw, Marie C. Cataloging Library Resources: An Introduction, Rowman & Littlefield, c2017.
+ISBN 978-1-4422-7486-0